dattasaurabh82/automato-website-fork/site/content/experiments/howto.md

 vimeoId = "" #only if video
-img = "hi.jpg" #used both for image or as background of link externalLink = "" # only for link width = 3 #number of columns that it will occupy in that amazing grid... draft=true #put false to
+img = "hi.jpg" #used both for image or as background of link externalLink = "" # only for link width = 3 #number of columns that it will occupy in that amazing grid... best if it is multiple of 3 draft=true #put false to
 +++